bhamrick/precision_system/README.md

     * 2♠️ 4♠️s any strength
 * 1NT Nonforcing
 * 2♣️!
 Semi-natural game forcing.
 Generally no 5 card majors, but may have 4 card majors.
-Often has clubs but not necessarily.
+Often has clubs, but not necessarily.
 Opener bids 4 card suits up the line.
 * 2♦️!
 Forcing raise (11+ points, 5+♦️s, similar to inverted minors but should
   have a fifth diamond)